NBISweden/assembly-project-template/analyses/README.md

 ```
 analyses
   | - README.md                                 (This file)
-  | - Roadmap.md                                (For longer projects, a roadmap of which analysis lead to what)
+  | - History.md                                (For longer projects, a history of which analysis lead to what)
   |
   \ - 01_assembly-workflow_initial-run_rackham/ (Initial run of the assembly workflow)
         | - assembly_parameters.yml             (Parameter config for all data)